Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/compound-boolean-expressions.rst

           # process & output
           if term_mark > 50 and project_mark > 50:
-              print("You passed the course")
+              print("You passed the course.")
           else:
-              print("You did not pass the course")
+              print("You did not pass the course.")

       if __name__ == "__main__":